Your Child’s Development: 2 Years (24 Months)

 - fears things like loud sounds, certain animals, etc.

-- tells you when a diaper is soiled or he or she needs to use the potty
+- might tell you when a diaper is soiled or he or she needs to use the potty

 Cognitive Skills (Thinking and Learning)